 The Grand Championship class for the coveted William W. Brainard, Jr. Perpetual Cup at the Virginia Foxhound Show finally got underway at around six p.m.
 It’s always an exciting class, despite the late hour on a day, May 28, 2017, that started at 9:00 a.m. for five hundred hounds and participants representing seventy hunts.
 Thunderstorms had struck towns all over Virginia from noontime on, but hardly a raindrop fell in Leesburg.

 Four magnificent foxhounds walked out with their handlers: English, American, Crossbred, and Penn-Marydel Champions.
 Now they would vie for the Grand Championship of Show.
 Each of the four, after vanquishing all other hounds through the long day of winnowing, were obviously superb representatives of their respective breeds.
-In this observers view, absent any serious and previously undetected flaws in conformation, it would be a test of movement—that free-flowing, ground-covering, shock-absorbing, athletic, and energetic stride that tells the judge, “I can keep doing this day after day, year after year.”To read more, a subscription is needed: Click here to subscribe
+In this observers view, absent any serious and previously undetected flaws in conformation, it would be a test of movement—that free-flowing, ground-covering, shock-absorbing, athletic, and energetic stride that tells the judge, “I can keep doing this day after day, year after year.”To read more, a subscription is required.
+Log in or click here to subscribe.